San Francisco-based composer Erling Wold (1958) made his reputation with the soundtrack to Jon Jost's film The Bed You Sleep In (MinMax, 1993).

-A Little Girl Dreams of Taking the Veil (premiered in 1995, revised in 2001 as Die Nacht wird Kommen), based on Max Ernst's collage novel.
+A Little Girl Dreams of Taking the Veil (premiered in 1995, revised in 2001 as Die Nacht wird Kommen) was based on a Max Ernst collage novel.

 He had debuted with